AppleWin/AppleWin/source/frontends/sdl/README.md

 There is no GUI to configure the emulator: either manually edit the configuration file ``~/.applewin/applewin.conf`` or use ``qapple`` and run ``sa2 --qt-ini``.
 The format of the configuration file is the same as the Windows Registry of AppleWin.

+*Drag & drop* works for floppy disks: they are inserted in Drive 1.
+If the filename ends with `.yaml`, it will be loaded as a *State* file.

 Individual options can be passed via arguments too: ``-c Configuration.Printer_FileName=Printer.txt``.

 If you have a modern gamepad where the axes (``LEFTX`` and ``LEFTY``) move in a circle, the emulator will automatically map to a square: use ``--no-squaring`` to avoid this.